Résumé of John Stracke

 Akamai, 2007: Senior Software Engineer

-I worked on making one of Akamai's DNS servers
+- Worked on making one of Akamai's DNS servers

 multithreaded.
 Work was done in C++.
-I also ran an experiment with

 writing a DNS server in Erlang.